esheldon/smatch/README.md

 matches = smatch.match(ra1, dec2, radius, ra2, dec2,
                        nside=nside, maxmatch=maxmatch)

+# in the above call, radius can be a scalar or the
+# same size as ra1,dec1

-# the match structure holds the indices of the matches
+# the output matches structure holds the indices of the matches from each data
-# from each data set, and the cosine of the distance
+# set, and the cosine of the distance between them
-# between them

 print(m.dtype.descr)
     [('i1', '<i8'), ('i2', '<i8'), ('cosdist', '<f8')]